b0nes164/MetalMinRepro/README.md

   - If that entry is INCLUSIVE, combine it locally with my partial solution, and post that to entry n tagged with INCLUSIVE.
 Return.
   - If that entry is READY, combine it locally with my partial solution, decrement lookback_id, and jump to the top of the loop

+In the test we are submitting, the "partial solution" is the integer 1024, and "combine" is add.
+So we expect after our implementation completes, array entry n contains the value 1024 \* n.

+### More grungy technical details

+We lied about the structure of the array above.
+It's actually an array of TWO u32s per workgroup.
+We split the 32b value that we wish to store across the two u32s (in bits 15:0) and store the flag values in bits 31:30.
+We choose this structure because we wish to use all 32 bits of the value in our computations and can't store both a 32b value and 2 bits of flags in one u32.
+References to `split` and `join` in the source code are implementing this structure.
+We have not seen any issues with our use of this structure.

 ## Building and running the test

 The below run is on a M3.